d12frosted/elpa-mirror/gnu/jinx-readme.txt

 3 Correcting misspellings
 ═════════════════════════

+  The easiest way to correct a misspellings is to right click on the word, underlined with a wavy line.
+Then a context menu will open where you can select from suggestions.

-  After invoking the command `jinx-correct', suggested corrections are displayed as a completion menu.
+  If you prefer to use the keyboard, invoke the command `jinx-correct'.
+The recommended binding is `M-$', see the configuration section.
+Suggested corrections will be displayed as a completion menu.
 You can press the displayed digit keys to quickly select a suggestion.
 Furthermore the menu offers options to save the word temporarily for the current session, in the personal dictionary or in the file-local variables.

-  Note that you can enter arbitrary input at the correction prompt in order to make the correction or to store a modified word in the personal dictionary.
+  You can enter arbitrary input at the correction prompt in order to make the correction or to store a modified word in the personal dictionary.
 For example if you typed `alotriomorpc', the prompt offers you the option `@alotriomorpc' which would add this word to your personal dictionary upon selection.
 You can then correct the option to `@allotriomorphic' and add it to the dictionary.

   While inside the `jinx-correct' prompt, the keys `M-n' and `M-p' are bound to `jinx-next' and `jinx-previous' respectively and allow you to